dkolmakov/hm/README.md

 ## Configuration

-Configuration of the history manager is performed by the following command:
+Configuration of the history manager is performed by:

 ```Shell
 hm-db configure ~/.bashrc